thin-edge/thin-edge.io-specs/src/self-update/README.md

 * A softlink to be created in `/etc/tedge/sm-plugins/` named `tedge` that points to `apt` plugin, will make the SM agent aware.

-* The plugin managing module type "tedge" must take all packages of an update request at once from SM Agent (i.E. Plugin API command "update-list" must be used).
-That is to get the plugin independent from potential restarts of the SM agent (those restarts are part of updating the SM agent).
+* The agent must request updates on the `tedge` plugin using the `update-list` API of this plugin.
+So the plugin can process the entire update request without any further SM Agent action.
+This is required because the agent will be restarted by the plugin.

 * Before any package update for module type "tedge" starts, all needed installation resources for the entire update request must be downloaded (i.E. all \*.deb packages for APT).
 That is to get the plugin uncoupled from any potential network issue during update procedure.
   * For all packages with some URL given in the update request the SM Agent manages download before plugin start, and provides local file paths to the plugin.<br/>